Alternate proofs for the $n$-dimensional resolution theorems: Acyclicity

 Let $G$ be an abelian group.
 There are several ways to demonstrate that a given metrizable continuum $X$ is $G$-acyclic.
 The continuity of \v Cech cohomology shows that:

-\begin{lemma} For any abelian group $G$ and inverse sequence $\mathbf{D}=(D_i,p_i^{i+1})$ of nonempty compact polyhedra with $D=\lim\mathbf{D}$, where for each $i$, $H^k(p_i^{i+1};G):H^k(D_i;G)\to H^k(D_{i+1};G)$ is the homomorphism induced by $p_i^{i+1}:D_{i+1}\to D_i$. \end{lemma}
+\begin{lemma} For any abelian group $G$ and inverse sequence $\mathbf{D}=(D_j,g_j^{j+1})$ of nonempty compact polyhedra with $D=\lim\mathbf{D}$, where for each $j$, $H^k(g_j^{j+1};G):H^k(D_j;G)\to H^k(D_{j+1};G)$ is the homomorphism induced by $g_j^{j+1}:D_{j+1}\to D_j$. \end{lemma}

-\begin{lemma} Let $\mathbf{D}=(D_i,p_i^{i+1})$ be an inverse sequence of nonempty compact polyhedra, $D=\lim\mathbf{D}$, $k\in\N$, and $G$ an abelian group.
-Then $\Check H^k(D;G)=0$ if for each $i$, there exists $j>i$ such that $H^k(p_i^j;G): H^k(D_i;G)\to H^k(D_j;G)$ is the trivial homomorphism. \end{lemma}
+\begin{lemma} Let $\mathbf{D}=(D_j,g_j^{j+1})$ be an inverse sequence of nonempty compact polyhedra, $D=\lim\mathbf{D}$, $k\in\N$, and $G$ an abelian group.
+Then $\Check H^k(D;G)=0$ if for each $j$, there exists $i>j$ such that $H^k(g_j^i;G): H^k(D_j;G)\to H^k(D_i;G)$ is the trivial homomorphism. \end{lemma}

 When we apply Lemma \ref{contCech}, there will be given $n\in\N$, and we will face three cases.
-The first, that $n<k$, will be taken care of because it will be true in the situations we cover that $\dim D\leq n$, so $\check H^k(D;G)=0$ automatically.
+The first, that $k>n$, will be taken care of because it will be true in the situations we cover that $\dim D\leq n$, so $\check H^k(D;G)=0$ automatically.
 The second will be that $1\leq k<n$, and will be covered in Lemma \ref{detectGacy1}.
 The case that $k=n$ will be managed using Lemma \ref{detectGacy2}.
-We note that for all $1\leq k\leq n$, we are going to make an appeal only to homology groups; indeed, when we do this for $k=n$, we will be able to use simplicial homology.
+We note that for all $1\leq k\leq n$, we are going to make an appeal only to homology groups.
 We lay the groundwork for this now.

-\begin{lemma} Let $\mathbf{D}=(D_i,p_i^{i+1})$ be an inverse sequence of nonempty compact polyhedra, $D=\lim\mathbf{D}$, and $k\in\N$.
-Suppose that for all $i\in\N$, \begin{enumerate}\item there exists $j>i$ such that $H_k(p_i^j;\Z): H_k(D_j;\Z)\to H_k(D_i;\Z)$ is the trivial homomorphism, and\item $H_{k-1}(D_i;\Z)$ is free-abelian. \end{enumerate} Then for any abelian group $G$, $\Check H^k(D;G)=0$. \end{lemma}
+\begin{lemma} Let $\mathbf{D}=(D_j,g_j^{j+1})$ be an inverse sequence of nonempty compact polyhedra, $D=\lim\mathbf{D}$, and $k\in\N$.
+Suppose that for all $j\in\N$, \begin{enumerate}\item there exists $i>j$ such that $H_k(g_j^i;\Z): H_k(D_i;\Z)\to H_k(D_j;\Z)$ is the trivial homomorphism, and\item $H_{k-1}(D_j;\Z)$ is free-abelian. \end{enumerate} Then for any abelian group $G$, $\Check H^k(D;G)=0$. \end{lemma}

 \begin{proof}Fix an abelian group $G$.
-Let $i\in\N$, and choose $j>i$ as in (1) of the hypothesis.
-Using (2) and an application of Theorem 52.3(b), page 318 of \cite{Mu}, one has that for each $s\in\{j,i\}$
+Let $j\in\N$, and choose $i>j$ as in (1) of the hypothesis.
+Using (2) and an application of Theorem 52.3(b), page 318 of \cite{Mu}, one has that for each $s\in\{i,j\}$

-This and the short exact sequence of Theorem 53.1 of \cite{Mu} (page 320, universal coefficient theorem for cohomology) yield that the natural Kronecker homomorphisms (see page 276 of \cite{Mu}) $\kappa_s:H^k(D_s;G)\to\mathrm{Hom}(H_k(D_s;\Z),G)$, $s\in\{j,i\}$ are isomorphisms.
+This and the short exact sequence of Theorem 53.1 of \cite{Mu} (page 320, universal coefficient theorem for cohomology) yield that the natural Kronecker homomorphisms (see page 276 of \cite{Mu}) $\kappa_s:H^k(D_s;G)\to\mathrm{Hom}(H_k(D_s;\Z),G)$, $s\in\{i,j\}$ are isomorphisms.

-Let be the homomorphism induced by $H_k(p_i^j;\Z):H_k(D_j;\Z)\to H_k(D_i;\Z)$.
+Let be the homomorphism induced by $H_k(g_j^i;\Z):H_k(D_i;\Z)\to H_k(D_j;\Z)$.
 Then we have a commutative diagram of homomorphisms,